AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-cdc-tf-2025.md

 </p>

 <p align="justify">
-This time, we are organizing the fourth <b>RoboRacer Sim Racing League</b>, which leverages <a href="https://autodrive-ecosystem.github.io">AutoDRIVE Ecosystem</a> to model and simulate the digital twin of an RoboRacer racecar within a virtual racetrack.
+This time, we are organizing the fourth <b>RoboRacer Sim Racing League</b>, which leverages <a href="https://autodrive-ecosystem.github.io">AutoDRIVE Ecosystem</a> to model and simulate the digital twin of a RoboRacer racecar within a virtual racetrack.
 Please see the accompanying video for a glimpse of the RoboRacer digital twins in action.
 </p>

 <div style="display: flex; justify-content: center;">